High sensitivity optomechanical reference accelerometer over 10 kHz

 with

-where the operating laser wavelength for maximum sensitivity $\lambda_s$ is an SI-traceable quantity.
-The total measured acceleration $a_n$ consists of the following terms: a) the Brownian limited acceleration $a_{th}$ (see Equation~\ref{Eqn1}), b) equivalent acceleration $a_M$ of real test-mass dynamics, and c) apparent (no dynamics) acceleration $a_{EN}$ arising from excess noise in the detection system.
+where the operating laser wavelength for maximum sensitivity $\lambda_s$ is an SI-traceable quantity, and the function $\vert\mathrm{d}V(\lambda)/\mathrm{d}\lambda\vert$ can be either simultaneously measured with the FSR measurement, or analytically obtained upon measurement of the required parameters: $A$, $\gamma$, $\mathcal{F}$, $L$, and $\lambda_s$.
+The total measured acceleration $a_n$ consists of the following terms: a) the Brownian limited acceleration $a_{th}$ (see Equation~\ref{Eqn1}), b) equivalent acceleration $a_M$ of real test-mass dynamics, and c) apparent (absent of dynamics) acceleration $a_{EN}$ arising from excess noise in the detection system.
 Equation~\ref{Eqn8} demonstrates a straightforward link between the laser wavelength and acceleration-induced voltage fluctuations measured at the photoreceiver.
-All parameters ($Q$,\,$\omega_o$,\,$\lambda_s$,\,$\mathrm{d}V(\lambda)/\mathrm{d}\lambda\vert_{ \lambda_s}$,\,$L$) are easily measured and are stable.
-This inherent relation between acceleration, the laser wavelength and its explicit SI-traceability establishes the self-calibrating nature of our optomechanical accelerometer.
+All parameters ($Q$,\,$\omega_o$,\,$\lambda_s$,\,$\mathrm{d}V(\lambda)/\mathrm{d}\lambda\vert_{ \lambda_s}$,\,$L$) are directly measured and are stable.
+This inherent relation between acceleration, the laser wavelength, and its explicit SI-traceability outlines the capabilities of absolute reference acceleration measurements of our device.